• Skip to main content

 We had one young man who heard about us from a friend.
 He visited just to check us out and was not sure if he could make CPC his home.
 But our core group loved him well.
 He eventually decided to stay and later he confessed to me, “My real family is so many hours away but the core group of CPC is my family.
 Small things like hospitality, a text message or phone call just to check how I am doing, and prayers from you, pastor, have demonstrated God’s love to me.”
 I believe this is one of the reasons that John exhorts us: “Little children, let us not love in word or talk but in deed and in truth” (1 John 3:18)

-As a church plant we have sought, by God’s grace, to sincerely love people that the Lord has brought into our lives.Tweet it4.
-Two are always better than one
+As a church plant we have sought, by God’s grace, to sincerely love people that the Lord has brought into our lives.Tweet it

 The Lord was gracious to me from the very beginning of planting CPC to give me brothers to labor alongside with.
 Not many church planters start with three pastoral interns.
 These brothers have been of great help and encouragement to me and the core group.
 We have studied God’s Word together, prayed together, visited the sick together, and evangelized together.